Notification

 Indicates that a notification should remain active until the user clicks or dismisses it, rather than closing automatically.

-hook interface
+useNotificationState hook interface

-uses Koval Global Context, so it works anywhere in the application.
-Developers can put Notification
+useNotificationState uses Koval Global Context, so it works anywhere in the application.
+Developers can put Notification in the other component.

-Hook expects a developer to provide unique id
+Hook expects a developer to provide unique id of Notification as a parameter.

 openNotification